 That's more than a 4,000x increase!

-And as we head into the 5G era, peak theoretical speeds are approaching 10 Gbps, another 10x increase!
+And as the 5G era has matured and become more mainstream, we see peak theoretical speeds are approaching 10 Gbps, another 10x increase!

 Of course, theory rarely equals reality - and the cellular networks need to be substantially upgraded and built out to even come close to being able to deliver speeds like this to real people outside of a lab.

 And in the real world - you will be sharing this speed with perhaps hundreds or thousands of others connected to the same cell tower.